-Insurance contracts liabilities are valued according to the type of liability.
-The method of valuation of the liabilities is described in section 2.
-15.
+Insurance contract liabilities are valued according to the type of liability.
+The method of valuation of the liabilities is described

 Liabilities for unpaid claims are estimated using the input of assessments for individual cases reported to the Company and statistical analyses for the claims incurred but not reported.
 The method of valuation of the liabilities is described in section 2.
 15.